Navya1707/Resilient-Multi-Node-Caching-Layer/README.md

 - The cache system's behavior, such as cache size, eviction policies, and request timeouts, can be configured in the server codebase.

-## Contributing

-Contributions to the Distributed Cache System are welcome!
-If you find any issues or have suggestions for improvements, please submit a GitHub issue or create a pull request.